igdev0/luckySOL/README.md

 # LuckySOL

-This project is built on solana blockchain and the program is inspired by traditional lottery systems.
+Is a lottery program inspired by traditional lottery system built on solana blockchain.